meustrus/init/Readme.md

 The following environment variables will affect the installation:

 - INIT_REPO=[path to init repository]; Default: `$(dirname "$0")` - Controls where the scripts in this repository are located.
 May be required if invoked in some unusual situations.
-- INIT_FORUSER=[ALL|CURRENT]; Default: ALL - Controls whether to install things for the entire system or just for the current user.
+- INIT_FORUSER=[ALL|CURRENT|ROOT]; Default: ALL - Controls whether to install things for the entire system or just for the current user.
 Note that user-specific components are always installed only for the current user.
+Note: To install only for the root user, you *must* specify `INIT_FORUSER=ROOT` and run as root.

 ## Supported Systems